The Mighty Ducks: Where are they now?

 Aaron Schwartz (Dave)

 Aaron Schwartz played sarcastic prankster Dave, the Ducks' defenseman.
 After The Mighty Ducks, Schwartz starred in The Adventures of Pete & Pete as Clem and led the Disney movie Heavyweights opposite Ben Stiller and his Mighty Ducks co-star Shaun Weiss.
-He has booked guest roles on Law & Order, Suits, and Elementary but is probably best recognized as Vanya the doorman from Gossip Girl, a role he played for three years.
+He has booked guest roles on Law & Order, Suits, Elementary, The Originals, and The Kominsky Method but is probably best recognized as Vanya the doorman from Gossip Girl, a role he played for three years.

 Joss Ackland (Hans)

 Joss Ackland played Hans, the sporting-goods store owner and hockey expert who helps Gordon and his underfunded team defeat the Hawks.
-Other than appearing in D3: The Mighty Ducks, Ackland played in several B movies like Decline of an Empire (2014), Amy Foster (1997), Passion of Mind (2000), and A Different Loyalty (2004).
+Other than appearing in D3: The Mighty Ducks, Ackland has a long list of credits in B movies like Decline of an Empire (2014), Amy Foster (1997), Passion of Mind (2000), and A Different Loyalty (2004).

 Lane Smith (Coach Reilly)